12305 Fifth Helena Drive

-Overview
+History

-The one-story, Hacienda-style home sits on 2,900 square feet at the end of a quiet cul-de-sac off Carmelina Ave.
-Built in 1929, the L-shaped property now consists of four bedrooms (only two existed when Monroe lived there) and three bathrooms.
+The single-story Spanish colonial revival-style home sits on 2,900 square feet at the end of a quiet cul-de-sac off South Carmelina Avenue.
+The L-shaped property now consists of four bedrooms (only two existed when Monroe lived there) and three bathrooms.
 In the backyard, a free-form pool is adjacent to a citrus grove.
 The guest house is on the left side of the driveway as seen from the front gate.
-Its "Cursum Perficio" tiles on the front doorstep translate to "I have completed my journey."
-The home was built by Richard and Martha Hunter, and may have been designed by their sons, Harbin and Asa who were prominent architects in Los Angeles.
-The 1930 census documents the couple living in the house with their two sons.
-According to the 2024 application for the home's monument status, the tiles on the doorstep and inscription depict the Hunter family's coat of arms.